Skip to Content

 This Mushroom ragu features big, bold flavours, a super chunky texture, it is vegan & is just as good on pasta, polenta or even baked potatoes.

 And boy does this recipe taste good!
-It is full of big and bold flavours and it certainly fills the belly despite its super low calorie count.
+It is full of big and bold flavours, and it certainly fills the belly despite its super low calorie count.
+It cooks in a shade under an hour, and it is super simple.

 Super Chunky vegan mushroom ragu served with polenta and a parsley garnish